-Oregon high school students can join the RTEC program at Lane to get a jump start on college.
-RTEC is part of the Expanded Options program offered at the high school.
+Oregon high school students can join the Early College program at Lane to get a jump start on college.
 It's an opportunity for a current high school student to be on Lane's campus and earn college credit.

-Follow the steps below if you plan to take classes on Lane’s Campus under the RTEC program (classes at Lane before high school graduation).
-Please review all the steps first by clicking on the blue bar.
-Completing all steps may take 4-10 days.
+Students - follow the steps below if you plan to take classes on Lane’s Campus under the Early College program (classes at Lane before high school graduation).

 What if you already have an L#?
-You must submit this application to take part in the RTEC program.
+You must submit this application to take part in the Early College program.
 Your L# will stay the same.

 - Social Security Number: If you plan to apply for financial aid (FAFSA) in the future, please enter your social security number

 - A unique student email: It cannot be an email address that belongs to your parent(s) or another student

 - Planned Program of Study: Choose the "Personal Enrichment" program of study option